wp-plugins/the-casengo-chat-widget/readme.txt

 [vimeo http://vimeo.com/55199455]

-Casengo\'s Cloud-based, affordable social customer support software brings the human touch back into customer service.
+Casengo's Cloud-based, affordable social customer support software brings the human touch back into customer service.
 Regardless of channel type, it simplifies real-time conversation by presenting a unique Hybrid Messaging Timeline.
-Whether a company consists of just one person or a large team, it\'s always time to Casengo.
+Whether a company consists of just one person or a large team, it's always time to Casengo.

 More information on product features and pricing can be found at <a href=\"http://www.casengo.com\" target=\"_blank\" title=\"Casengo\">casengo.com</a>.